whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 #### Finding Opportunites

 We were told to start looking for companies we'd like to work for, and find a contact or someone who works for that company.
 We must have 10 companies with contacts by December 16th.
+I have slowly added more companies over the course of the mod.

 UPDATE: time to start sending cold outreach emails to those contacts!

 #### Intro to Project Management

 Biggest takeaway was the difference between agile and waterfall workflows, and why Turing students should pretty much always use an agile workflow.
+This lecture was really useful in my success in Bike Share.

 #### Feedback II